Jeffrey W. Berger

-Jeffrey W. Berger (1963 – January 25, 2001) was a vitreoretinal surgeon and engineer.
+Jeffrey W. Berger (1963 – January 25, 2001) was an American vitreoretinal surgeon and engineer.

 Training

 Jeffrey W. Berger graduated in 1985 from Princeton University with a bachelor's degree in engineering.
 He received his M.D. and Ph.D. degrees from the University of Pennsylvania in 1992.
 He completed his ophthalmology residency at the Massachusetts Eye and Ear Infirmary in 1996 and a fellowship in vitreoretinal disease at the Scheie Eye Institute of the University of Pennsylvania.
 He was on the faculty of the Scheie Eye Institute at the time of his death in 2001.

-Accomplishments
+Career

-Jeff was a pioneer of quantitative retinal imaging with a number of publications on image analysis methods for modalities such as fluorescein angiography.
+Berger was a pioneer of quantitative retinal imaging with a number of publications on image analysis methods for modalities such as fluorescein angiography.
 He recognized the value of objective analysis of digital fundus images for research and clinical practice.
 He developed a system for evaluating and standardizing images in clinical trials and was a principal investigator for the NEI-funded Complications of AMD Prevention Trial (CAPT).
 He was an expert on laser tissue interactions and worked on eye tracking laser systems.
 Berger was also Chief of the Retina Service at the Philadelphia VA Medical Center.